CNBC Daily Open: Monetary policy divergence

 The United States and China, the world's largest economies, are on divergent monetary policy paths that are spelling some headaches.

-China's inflation data released Monday was yet another sign that its post-'Covid Zero' recovery has basically stalled.
-Producer prices in June fell 5.4% year-on-year, its ninth consecutive drop and sharpest decline since December 2015.
-Consumer prices were unchanged compared to a year ago.
+China's inflation data released Monday was yet another sign that its post-"zero Covid" recovery has basically stalled.
+Producer prices in June fell 5.4% year-on-year, the ninth consecutive drop and sharpest decline since December 2015.
+Consumer prices were unchanged compared with a year ago.
 Both figures were worse than predicted — economists had expected PPI to drop 5% and CPI to increase 0.2%.

 Resuscitation is needed to reflate the economy, China's teetering on deflation.